marssoo/SAVs/README.md

     --train_path /path/to/train.json \
     --val_path /path/to/test.json
 ```
-You may choose to change the default number of examples and heads used.
-But we find 20 examples and 20 heads is enough to yield state-of-the-art performance on a variety of VL tasks: **outperforming even LoRA at this sample complexity!**

 #### Models
 Our codebase has two models set up by default: LLaVA-OneVision-7B ('llava_ov') and Qwen2-VL ('qwen2_vl').
 Adding a model is very easy.
 Simply follow the `ModelHelper` class template in `models.py`.